DigiLive/gitChangelog/README.md

 - Choose from different renderers or create your own.
 - List Tags and their date.
-- List unique commit subjects per tag/release.
+- List unique commit titles per tag/release.
-- List commit hashes per unique subject (optional).
+- List commit hashes per unique title (optional).
-- Include commit subjects (and hashes) of the HEAD revision (E.g. Unreleased changes).
+- Include commit titles (and hashes) of the HEAD revision (E.g. Unreleased changes).
 - Append the content of another file (E.g. An already existing changelog).
 - Save the content of the (appended) changelog to file.